3rdparty/stout/README.md

 ------------------------

 Stout is a header-only C++ library.
 Simply add the `include` folder to your include path (i.e., `-I/path/to/stout/include`) during compilation (eventually we plan to support installation).

-> NOTE: Depending on which headers you'd like to use, you may require the following third party libraries:
->
->  - Boost
->  - Google's glog (this dependency will be removed in the future)
->  - Google's protobuf (version 3.3.x - 3.5.x is required to run tests)
->  - Google's gmock/gtest

 There are a handful of data structures provided within the library (including some collections), as well as some namespaced and miscellaneous utilities.
 Also included are abstractions for [command line flags](#flags).